-If the student is not satisfied with the decision made by the Bursar's Office in response to the challenge, the student may make a written appeal to the Office of the Chancellor, Pennsylvania State System of Higher Education, Dixon University Center, 2986 North Second Street, Harrisburg, PA 17110.
+If the student is not satisfied with the decision made by the Student Enrollment Center in response to the challenge, the student may make a written appeal to the Office of the Chancellor, State System of Higher Education, Dixon University Center, 2986 North Second Street, Harrisburg, PA 17110.
 The decision on the challenge shall be final.